 Eat, drink & be merry!

 We eat well at The Malt Shovel Tavern.
-We don't have a regular evening menu, it's true, but twice a month we have special foodie nights to delight your taste buds.
-Our Curry Club is perfect if you like things spicy, while our Good Grub evenings aim to put a twist on popular favourites.
+We don't have a regular evening menu, it's true, but we often have special foodie nights to delight your taste buds, including our Curry Club.

 For the love of sport!